top of page

 Protecting Your Tattoo:

 After your tattoo has healed, you'll want to keep it protected from the sun's ultraviolet rays from now on.
 These can fade and damage the color of a brilliant tattoo very fast, regardless of your skin's natural pigment.
 Protect your investment in the art with a minimum of 30 SPF sunblock.
-I like mineral-based sunscreens Sunblock will keep your tattoo vibrant for many years to come.
+I like mineral-based sunscreens and linked a few in my aftercare shopping list here along with some other great general moisturizers.
+Great sun protection and skincare will keep your tattoo vibrant for many years to come.

 If you have ANY questions or issues with healing your new tattoo, feel free to contact me!